nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: >
+  text: May our Lord Jesus Christ himself and God our Father, who loved us and by
-    Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
-Amen.
+    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 15th August 2021
+subtitle: Sunday worship - 22nd August 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!